 Sankranti means to go from one place to another place (to change).
 It also means one meets another.
 The time when the Sun moves from one sign of the zodiac to another is also known as Sankranti.
 Makara is the sign of Capricorn.
-Annually when Sun moves from the sign of Sagittarius to Capricorn, then Makar Sankrati is celebrated.
-In India, everytime the Sun changes sign, it is celelbrated but Makar Sankranti is the most major celebration as this is when the Sun stops moving away from earth and begins Uttarayana or the northerly course coming closer to earth and promising longer and warmer days.
-In north India this is considered the coldest day of the year.
+Annually when Sun moves from the sign of Sagittarius to Capricorn, then Makar Sankranti is celebrated.
+In India, every month the Sun changes sign, it is celebrated but Makar Sankranti is the most major celebration as this is when the Sun stops moving away from earth and begins Uttarayana or the northerly course coming closer to earth and promising longer and warmer days.

-Makara Sankrani is the day the Sun dies and is reborn.
+Makar Sankranti is the day the Sun dies and is reborn.
 The symbolic rebirth of the Sun, celebrates the Sun coming back towards the earth on its northerly route.
 The ancients felt that the Sun on its southerly route was going away from them and they were getting less of its energy.
-This is a major celebration, prayers are said to welcome Sun the back.
-The Sun is divine light and wisdom, the living god.
+This is a major celebration, prayers are said to welcome the Sun back.
+The Sun is divine light and wisdom, the living God.
 Makara Sankranti signifies that we should turn away from the darkness of delusion in which we live in, and begin to joyously let the light within us shine brighter and brighter.
-We should gradually begin to grow in purity, wisdom, and knowledge, as the Sun does from this day.
+We should gradually begin to grow in purity, wisdom, and knowledge.